Knowledge Center

 What is a talent pipeline?

 A talent pipeline refers to job candidates who are able to fill an open role at your company as soon as there is an opening.
-It consists of external candidates that entered your network via job boards, referrals, and other channels, as well as current employees that have the needed competencies to step into a new role.
+It consists of external candidates that entered your network via job boards, referrals, and other channels, as well as current employees that have the competencies needed to step into a new role.

 As opposed to a talent pool, which consists of all the candidates in your network, a pipeline includes candidates you have already screened and labeled as qualified for specific positions.
-Pipelining talent isn’t necessary for every role – most organizations prioritize building a pipeline for niche or senior positions that are more challenging to hire for.
+Pipelining talent isn’t necessary for every role — most organizations prioritize building a pipeline for niche or senior positions that are more challenging to hire for.
+Still, it's important to understand where pipelining can improve the hiring process.

 Why should you invest in creating a candidate pipeline?